GianCarloTG/vestide_scrapper/README.md

 # vestide_scrapper
 This is a webscrapper for Vestide rooms
 This project scrapes rooms posted in Vestide
-The crawler checks that the room has 'Toilet', 'Shower','Kitchen' independent you can delete any of them according to your needs
+The crawler checks that the room has 'Toilet', 'Shower','Kitchen' independent.
+You can delete any of them according to your needs
 Feel free to change the refresh time (default 2700 secs)

 There are 2 methods to alert you: